ECA previous winners

 The PHCSG Early Career Award recognises innovation and excellence in Primary Care Computing.
 It is awarded to those who have made an outstanding contribution to the subject.
+The Early Career Award was renamed the Hildi Franke Award in 2023.

 Dr Ralph Kwame Akyea